sbegueria/SPEI/README.md

 1. Solving several minor bugs in `<thornthwaite>`, `<hargreaves>`, and `<penman>` functions (output difference is lower than 0.1% with respect to version 1.7).
 2. Solving a bug in `<spei>` that resulted in bad cumulative data when using a non-rectangular kernel, resulting in incorrect SPEI values.
 3. Implementation of more thorough data and options checks, and providing a single error message containing all the errors upon failure.
 4. Implementation of verbosity in all functions: now they print information about the options being used.
-New argument `verbosity` added, defaulting to TRUE, to override this behaviour.
+New argument `verbosity` added, defaulting to TRUE, to override this behavior.
 5. All the functions now accept 3-d arrayed data, enabling the possibility of using the functions on gridded climate data.
 6. Implementation of different versions of the Penman-Monteith ETo calculation in function `<penman>`.
 7. Implementation of an option to include CO2 concentration data in function `<penman>`.